oracle/python-oracledb/doc/src/user_guide/tuning.rst

 Application Default Prefetchrows and Arraysize Values
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-Application-wide defaults can be set using :attr:`defaults.prefetchrows` and :attr:`defaults.arraysize`, for example:
+Application-wide defaults can be set using :attr:`oracledb.defaults.prefetchrows <Defaults.prefetchrows>` and :attr:`oracledb.defaults.arraysize <Defaults.arraysize>`, for example:

 .. code-block:: python